 How Does the Procedure Work?

-Once you decide to have breast augmentation, keep in mind that the procedure will be performed under general anesthesia so that you will not feel pain.
+Once you decide to have breast augmentation, keep in mind that the procedure will be performed under general anesthesia not to feel pain.
 Before the surgery, you will be required to follow the 24-hour procedure instructed by the surgeon.
 Depending on your preference, the surgeon will install breast implants by using one of these incision types:

 - Per areolar